 - Local road from Šibenik – If you want to avoid the highway, follow the local road from Šibenik to Skradin.
 You will pass by the main entrance Lozovac on the way, so you don’t have to go all the way to the Skradin entrance unless you want to explore Skradin.

-Roški slap Entrance
+#3 Roški slap entrance

 This is the most complicated entrance to reach.
 You can get there from two directions:

 - Via Skradin – If you travel from Šibenik, follow the signs to Tromilja and go further to Pakovo selo.
 Turn on the left towards the canyon of Čikola and follow the signs for Miljevci and Visovac.
 Pass the canyon and turn left towards Ključ and Drinovci.
 Follow the main road and turn right on the circular run towards Brištane.
-You will pass the church on the right side and then turn left in village of Širitovci.
-Go straight ahead and after you pass the canyon of Krka, you will arrive at the Roški slap entrance.
+You will pass the church on the right side and then turn left in the village of Širitovci.
+Go straight ahead, and after you pass the canyon of Krka, you will arrive at the Roški slap entrance.

 - Via Drniš – Follow the signs for Miljevci and NP Krka.
 You will pass the Kalun factory.
 Go straight ahead towards Širitovci, the canyon of Krka and Roški slap.
 There are also signs that will lead you all the way to the Roški slap entrance.

-Traveling by bus
+Traveling to NP Krka by bus

-If traveling to Krka by bus, you may enter at two main entrances:
+If traveling to Krka by bus, you may enter at two main entrances.

 If you travel from Šibenik, make sure that the bus you select stops an the entrance or on the main road.
 If dropped on the main road, the entrance will be 1.5 kilometers away, so you’ll need to walk.

 The Šibenik main bus station is located here.